miguelpaz/jlab/chartjs_charts.md

 # Making a bar chart with ChartJS

-[ChartJS](http://www.chartjs.org/) is an easy to use, free javascript library to create interactive line and bar charts with very little code[^As most similar tools, it is based in the D3.js library].
+[ChartJS](http://www.chartjs.org/) is an easy to use, free javascript library to create interactive line and bar charts with very little code.
+As most similar tools, it is based in the D3.js library.
 It was developed by [several people](https://github.com/chartjs/Chart.js/graphs/contributors).

 Like [MorrisJS](https://github.com/miguelpaz/jlab/blob/master/morris_charts.md), the advantage of using this library is that you can customize a lot of aspects of your graphic using just one function and a few [well-documented](http://www.chartjs.org/docs/) configuration options.